Skip to main content

 • Builder if you just want the app built

-• Pro if you want to see and learn from the code
+• Pro if you want to see the code, manage your database, and track version history

 Pro is worth it if you’re curious about how things work.